 Students are assessed fees for all programs for which they have been given a final offer of admission, unless the offer was refused.
 New students who have received multiple offers of admission from U of T and have not refused them will find multiple fees assessed.

-Students who have finished all degree requirements but not convocated yet, may fine the next term’s fee posted on ROSI/ACORN.
+Students who have finished all degree requirements and their degree not yet conferred, may fine the next term’s fee posted on ACORN.
 This will be adjusted when your degree completion has been processed.

 Final Year Fees

 Details on final year fees for MSc and PhD students can be found here.

 All students must make arrangements for payment of their tuition fees prior to or at the start of each academic year.
 A tuition fee deferral can be made by a student who is receiving the graduate full funding.
 Students can defer their fees directly on ACORN after they have cleared any condition(s) to their registration and that they are within their funding cohort limit (2 yrs for MSc and 5 yrs for PhD).
 However, if a student has arrears of $100 or more, he/she cannot defer fees.
 A tuition deferral does not mean that fees are not outstanding; the deferral permits a student to register without making a fees payment and also determines when service charges accrue on outstanding accounts.